andres-lowrie/lang/docs/content/docs/functions/_index.md

 ### The thin arrow

-There isn't a whole bunch of ceremony to declaring functions: the only thing you really need is the _thin arrow_ and an assignment operator
+There isn't a whole bunch of ceremony to declaring functions: the only thing you really need is the _thin arrow_ and an assignment binding

 ```
 add = a b -> {